A House Wren Builds A Nest In My Toronto Backyard

 In some areas, Wrens are the main reason for nest failure of Chickadees, one of several songbird species to have their eggs and/or hatchlings dragged from a nest cavity by covetous Wrens.
 After having learned this fact, we considered ourselves lucky that the Wren didn’t oust the Chickadees from the birdhouse where they already had laid their eggs.

-We first sighted the House Wren late one afternoon, but it became a familiar sight in our backyard where it went about tirelessly collecting twigs from beneath the various shrubs on my property.
 For several days, it would swiftly descend to the ground from the birdhouse, round up a few small twigs and discreetly return to deposit them inside.

 House Wrens will use cavities of extremely varied types but most often a hole in a tree or a nesting box suits their needs.
 They are very adaptable and have been known to use unusual places such as the pocket of an old coat hanging on a clothesline, an old shoe, flowerpots in a shed, and even a cow skull left hanging on a tree.